 The number of genes per genome in eukaryotes is large and they vary in their structure and function.
-There is division of labor among the RNAPs that transcribe them.
-There are three basic types of RNAPs and they are associated with specific transcription factors and often found to be regulated by activators/Coactivators, enhancers and repressors/corepressor.
+There is division of labor among the RNAPs and their associated transcription factors that transcribe them.
+There are three basic types of RNAPs and they are associated with specific transcription factors and often found to be regulated by activators/Coactivator, enhancers and repressors/Corepressors.

 Genes, whether they are prokaryotic or eukaryotic, have same structural features such as coding regions, promoter elements and terminal sequences.

 · However the detailed organizations vary in terms sequence blocks and their positions.
 The major difference from prokaryotes is that the coding region is split into coding and noncoding regions.